-Using the right quota setting methodology is essential for increasing sales performance.
-According to the Aberdeen Group, pharma organizations that use quota setting tools report higher quota attainment percentages when compared to non-users.
+Using the right quota-setting methodology is essential for increasing sales performance.
+According Pharmaceutical Commerce, pharma organizations that use quota setting tools report higher quota attainment when compared to non-users.
 Imagine what an increase of a few percentages in quota attainment can do for the bottom line of your organization.

-But how can you set quotas more accurately and enjoy lower turnover rates, a better motivated sales force, and improved strategy execution?
+But how can you set quotas more accurately to engender lower turnover rates, a better motivated sales force, and improved strategy execution?

 Setting quotas is a challenge for sales organizations year after year.
-52% of companies consider setting effective quotas the biggest sales compensation challenge, while 42% have trouble differentiating top performers, according to Sales Management Association research.
+For many companies setting effective quotas is considered the biggest sales compensation challenge.
 The stakes are high.
 Inaccurate quotas can lead to lack of motivation in the sales force, turnover, and failure to achieve sales objectives.

 For pharma organizations, setting quotas accurately can make the difference between failing and thriving.
 One of the struggles is to identify the best quota setting methodology.
 A common choice are historic quotas, whereby goals are set by looking at past results and adding a projected increase.
 While historic quotas are easy to calculate and understand by the sales force, they have an important drawback: they only allow organizations to look in the rearview mirror, disregarding future opportunities.